neelkamath/omni-chat-backend/docs/spec.md

 - [x] Delete messages.
 - [x] Star messages.
 - [x] Markdown support.
+- [ ] Reply to a message to prevent context loss.
 - [ ] Broadcast groups where only admins can send messages.
 This way you don't need to worry about spam from hundreds of imbeciles asking repetitive questions.
 - [ ] Disappearing messages.
 - [ ] Forum chats.